hchrist2010/HunterChristiansen/README.md

 <h3>About</h3>

 <p>I am a senior computer science student at Oregon State University.
 Throughout college and my personal projects, I have gained experience in a wide variety of areas, but most of my experience has focused around mobile development.
-In June 2021 I will start an internship at Cambia Health Solutions where I will be working on backend web development.</p>
+In June 2021 I will start an internship at Cambia Health Solutions where I will be doing backend web development.</p>

 <h3>Portfolio</h3>